nathanhleung/slop-loader/README.md

 LLMs are inundating our source repos with a tsunami of generated slop, making it difficult to tell what code is disposable or not.

 `slop-loader` lets developers store their carefully engineered LLM prompts as source files next to their other source code, and separates them from the generated slop that comes out.
-Essentially, we're storing **prompts as code**.
+Store your **prompts as code**, and black-box the slop.

 ## Limitations